Winter: Meteorological reckoning

+Part of Patagonia in Argentina and Chile during the beginning of winter in the south.

+The Scandinavian and Baltic countries during the beginning of winter in the north.

 Meteorological reckoning is the method of measuring the winter season used by meteorologists based on "sensible weather patterns" for record keeping purposes, so the start of meteorological winter varies with latitude.
 Winter is often defined by meteorologists to be the three calendar months with the lowest average temperatures.
 This corresponds to the months of December, January and February in the Northern Hemisphere, and June, July and August in the Southern Hemisphere.

 The coldest average temperatures of the season are typically experienced in January or February in the Northern Hemisphere and in June, July or August in the Southern Hemisphere.
 Nighttime predominates in the winter season, and in some regions, winter has the highest rate of precipitation as well as prolonged dampness because of permanent snow cover or high precipitation rates coupled with low temperatures, precluding evaporation.
 Blizzards often develop and cause many transportation delays.
 Diamond dust, also known as ice needles or ice crystals, forms at temperatures approaching -40 C due to air with slightly higher moisture from above mixing with colder, surface-based air.
 They are made of simple hexagonal ice crystals.

 The Swedish Meteorological Institute (SMHI) defines thermal winter as when the daily mean temperatures are below 0 C for five consecutive days.
 According to the SMHI, winter in Scandinavia is more pronounced when Atlantic low-pressure systems take more southerly and northerly routes, leaving the path open for high-pressure systems to come in and cold temperatures to occur.
 As a result, the coldest January on record in Stockholm, in 1987, was also the sunniest.

 Accumulations of snow and ice are commonly associated with winter in the Northern Hemisphere, due to the large land masses there.
 In the Southern Hemisphere, the more maritime climate and the relative lack of land south of 40°S make the winters milder; thus, snow and ice are less common in inhabited regions of the Southern Hemisphere.
 In this region, snow occurs every year in elevated regions such as the Andes, the Great Dividing Range in Australia, the mountains of New Zealand, and in the southerly Patagonia region of South Argentina.
 Snow occurs year-round in Antarctica.